wiicode/cybersecurity-framework/bronze-training/background-topics/risk-3-principles.md

 ---
 title: Get the basics right: risk management principles for cyber security
-description: Risk management principles that can be applied to all organisations, regardless of size.
+description: Risk management principles that can be applied to all organizations, regardless of size.
 published: true
 date: 2021-06-01T18:37:44.960Z
 tags: risk-management, bronze, bronze-training, sourced, risk-management-guidance, favorite